 SUVs generally do cost a little more to insure than the regular family cars they’re often based on.
 This is because they cost more to start with, which has to be reflected in the insurance premium.
 They are also, sadly, more desirable cars to thieves, which can raise the car crime penalty.
 Families are likely to use SUVs in a broader range of driving situations as well, which some car insurers regard as riskier and can result in higher premiums.

 How can I find the cheapest SUVs to insure?

 To find the cheapest SUVs to insure, it's best to look at insurance group ratings.
 Our guide to the cheapest here proves that there are several best-sellers that have single-figure insurance group ratings (the groups range from 1-50), and these will be the cheapest of all to insure.
 As a rule of thumb, if you’re sensitive to insurance costs, choose lower-powered engines and also consider variants that have a better level of safety assistance tech fitted as standard.
 Car insurers reward the reduced risk of crashes with lower premiums.

 Are high performance SUVs expensive to insure?

 High-performance SUVs are, we’re afraid to say, generally expensive to insure.
-Not only do they see premiums raised because of their lofty power outputs – the Volkswagen T-Roc R produces an eye-watering 300hp, for example – but prices are also higher because of their desirability.
+Not only do they see premiums raised because of their lofty power outputs – the Volkswagen T-Roc R produces an eye-watering 300PS, for example – but prices are also higher because of their desirability.
 Car thieves love SUVs, but they also love high-performance cars.
 Combine the two and you’ve a recipe for premiums that will be higher than average.
-If you’re keen on a high performance SUV, make sure you have a full no-claims bonus to offset the expense.
+If you’re keen on a high-performance SUV, having a full no-claims bonus goes some way to offsetting the expense.